 Why Fuzz Testing Is Indispensable: Jarkko Lamsa

-I recently spoke to Gartner on the addition of fuzz testing to their Critical Capabilities for the Application Security Testing Magic Quadrant.
+I recently spoke to Gartner on the addition of fuzzing to their Critical Capabilities for the Application Security Testing Magic Quadrant.
 In that conversation, one analyst shared that companies that implement fuzz testing programs never rip them out.
 Why?
 They’re just too valuable.

 This is a bold statement, especially in the world of application security where strategies are around tool augmentation and diversification, leading to frequent rotation of tools within product security programs.